 API consumers are then able to use Azure AD authentication to consume Jitterbit Custom, OData, or Proxy APIs that the security profile is assigned to.

-For additional information, see the Microsoft Azure documentation Configure an OpenID/OAuth application from the Azure AD app gallery.
+For additional information, see Microsoft's Configure an OpenID Connect OAuth application from Microsoft Entra app gallery documentation.

 For Azure AD 3-legged OAuth security profile configuration, see Azure AD 3-legged OAuth 2.0 API Security Profile.

 Microsoft Azure AD Premium P1 edition is required to set up and use Azure AD as an identity provider.